 Lanacane cream can be applied up to three times a day.
 It is possible to use Lanacane cream with other creams such as hydrocortisone cream.
 Please leave a gap between the application of both creams.

 Eurax cream contains an active ingredient called crotamiton.
 Eurax cream is a general sale item, which means it can be purchased in any retail outlet, like supermarkets and pharmacies.
 Eurax is a popular cream to stop itchiness caused by many different conditions, including:

 Eurax cream is also licensed for the treatment of scabies and itchy skin infestation in the skin.

 Is Eurax cream good for insect bites?

 Crotamiton can affect histamine-induced skin itchiness (Sekine et al., 2012).
-Histamine, a is one compound which is realised after insect bite occurred.
-Histamine contributes to skin itchiness, redness and skin rash.
-Crotamiton was also found to (weakly) affect serotonin release, another compound which has its role in the transfer of the information (about itchiness) to the brain (Saltsman, 2014).
+Histamine is one compound that is realized after an insect bite occurs.
+Histamine contributes to skin itchiness, redness, and skin rash.
+Crotamiton was also found to (weakly) affect serotonin release, another compound that has its role in the transfer of the information (about itchiness) to the brain (Saltsman, 2014).

 Eurax cream can be used alongside other creams, for example, hydrocortisone.

 Who can use Eurax cream?

 Eurax cream can be used by adults and children over three years of age.
 Eurax can be applied two to three times a day.